BasitSameerpro/SearchGPT/README.md

 ### Step 5: Run the Agent

-You have two convenient ways to run the agent: via the command line for direct interaction or through a Streamlit web interface for a more graphical experience.
+You have two convenient ways to run the agent: via the command line for direct interaction.

 #### Option 1: Command Line Interface (CLI)